by John Ellis

 You can look it up, of course.
 There are many other early recorded instances of the word woke being used in AAVE literature, cultural expressions, and articles and books detailing the plight of Black people living under a racist system.
 In its context of racism and injustice, the word woke entered our lexicon via AAVE’s linguistics attempts to provide warnings and codes that maneuvered around the oppressive, censorious white racism of the Jim Crow era.

 Words are a funny thing, though.
 Paraphrasing the indubitable philosopher Humpty Dumpty, when we use words, we often use them embedded with self-serving meanings with little regard to how others use the same words.
 This translates into unprofitable arguments.
 More so than most words, woke has been abused, weaponized, and has a definition that’s a moving target depending on who’s speaking and the objective.
-To be fair, both sides (whatever/whomever you think those sides are) are guilty of this.
 While the term means different things for different people based on their agenda, the word woke has a root core, an essence, that should operate as the controlling base from which we interact with the word and each other’s use of it.
 Based on its AAVE legacy, the word woke is laden with Lead Belly’s grave warning: Black people (and people of color, in general) unfortunately have to walk through this society with a lighter step and a sharper eye than their white counterparts.

 The controversy clothing the word woke was made aware to me in 2018.
 I was already aware of the word, having seen it on Twitter, of course, and knew of its connection to the Black Lives Matter Movement.
 I was able to intuit the core meaning, but I didn’t really start paying attention until I began seeing white evangelicals slam Dr. Eric Mason, a conservative Black pastor and author, for his use of the term.
 I immediately bought his book Woke Church: An Urgent Call for Christians in America to Confront Racism and Injustice.